nikhil27gargeya/nikhil27gargeya.github.io/c++.md

 --
-Data: information that can be moved, processed or stored by a computer in C++, direct memory access is discouraged, instead we access memory through the use of objects An object is a region of storage (typically RAM or a CPU register)
+Data: information that can be moved, processed or stored by a computer in C++, direct memory access is discouraged, instead we access memory through the use of objects An object is a region of storage (typically RAM or a CPU register) that is used

 int x;
 at compile time, the compiler makes a note that we want a variable that is of the type int.